Andrew-Brown1/Automated_Face_Tracking_and_Labelling/README.md

 # Automated_Face_Tracking_and_Labelling
 Code for the paper "Automated Video Labelling: Identifying Faces by Corroborative Evidence"

-1) get the code for tracking and recognising faces
+1) finish off the tracking code

 a) use Smooth-AP (and cite it at the bottom)

-b) do not extract all of the frames (or maybe do, who cares - do not do unecessary extra work, and for very long videos it makes sense because can't load the whole video into RAM)

-2) clean it up

-3) remove all of the excess code

-4) get it working a little better
+2) get the code to go from the tracking outputs to the inputs that the annotator takes (in some BBC ICMR folder somewhere)

-5) get the code to go from a directory of messy person images to a "clean" dictionary of face vectors
+3) code to go from directory of messy person images, to "clean" face vectors.

-6) get the annotation code for annotating the people from these face dictionaries (with query expansion)

-7) get it cleaned
+(a) make it a feature that the repo can also just detect faces and extract feats from directory of images without the "cleaning"

+4) annotation code, which annotates the videos with the names from the directories, including the query expansion

+5) processing scripts

+(a) full pipeline of everything from directories of images and videos

+(b) individual pipelines for:

+(i) tracking and recognition

+(ii) detect and recognise directory

-8) get a README with all of the informaiton
+(6) README with all this information

 ## Paper